Food hygiene rating scheme

 Food outlets are inspected by the Food Safety Team to check that their hygiene standards meet legal requirements.
 The standards found at these inspections are rated on a scale ranging from zero at the bottom (which means 'urgent improvement necessary') to a top rating of five ('very good').

-Food businesses in the city receive a sticker and certificate and encouraged to display these at the entrance to their premises to make customers aware of their standards.
+Food businesses in the city receive a sticker which they are encouraged to display at the entrance to their premises to make customers aware of their standards.
 Customers can then use this information to choose if they want to buy food from the outlet.

 The frequency of food safety inspections varies from every six months to three years.
 We decide the frequency of inspection by the risk posed by the food business.
 We use a nationally agreed scoring process to calculate this risk.